Common fears about pregnancy

-I was anxious and worried about everything from keeping food down to remembering how much toilet paper we have on hand in case there’s an emergency wipe-down needed.
+I was anxious and worried about everything, from keeping food down to remembering how much toilet paper we had on hand in case an emergency wipe-down was needed.
 And that doesn’t even cover all the things that could go wrong with pregnancy or childbirth!
-I also felt like it was up to me to be perfect for this one time in my life and make sure everything goes smoothly (which is impossible).
+I also felt like it was up to me to be perfect for this one time in my life and make sure everything went smoothly (which is impossible).

 But then I realized something: every woman has her own sets of fears when she gets pregnant.
-Whether you’re worried about your kids not getting along or you don’t know how to change a diaper, every set of worries is different.
+So whether you’re worried about your kids not getting along or you don’t know how to change a diaper, every set of worries is different.

 What to do to alleviate the fears of pregnancy?

-To help take away some of that anxiety and fear about pregnancy, I’ve shared in this article the most common fears about pregnancy.
+I’ve shared this article’s most common worries about pregnancy to help take away some of that anxiety and fear about pregnancy.
 You’re not alone if you feel any of these things!
 And even though it feels that way sometimes, nobody is perfect.
-Instead of trying to do everything perfectly, learn from others and in the end you’ll have a great support network for your growing family!
+So instead of trying to do everything perfectly, learn from others, and in the end, you’ll have a great support network for your growing family!

-For each fear, I’ve included some ideas on how to manage that fear.
-These are just suggestions; feel free to come up with your own ways to overcome your fears!
-At the end of the article, I’ve also provided a few resources to help you with your pregnancy and beyond!
+For each fear, I’ve included some ideas on managing that fear.
+Of course, these are just suggestions; feel free to develop ways to overcome your fears!
+I’ve provided a few resources to help you with your pregnancy and beyond at the end of the article!

 Also, if these fears are only making you feel more anxious, don’t be afraid to reach out for help.
 Talk to trusted friends or family members, or see what resources your provider has available.
 Most providers want you to learn as much about pregnancy and childbirth as possible, so ask questions- it’s what they’re there for!

 1. I’m worried about morning sickness!
 Will anybody ever want to take care of me?